SverreWisloff/TackingMaster/README.md

  - Add settings for drawing the boat

  1.3
- - Heading more in fokus (a cirkle in centre)
+ - Course over ground more in fokus (a cirkle in centre)
- - A new speed-history-plot
+ - Add a new speed-history-plot
+ - Add settings for drawing speed-history-plot

+1.4
+ - Permission cleanup
+ - Bigger font for speed-text
+ - Add a polar-plot displaying COG-shifts
+ - Add settings for drawing COG-shifts

 ## Please use it if you find it convinient